-SAN FRANCISCO -- EMC Corp. emphasized its commitment to flash across all levels of storage this week at VMworld, upgrading its VFCache PCIe card-based flash caching product with inline dedupe and demonstrating its "Project X" all-flash array, which
+SAN FRANCISCO -- EMC Corp. emphasized its commitment to flash across all levels of storage this week at VMworld, upgrading its VFCache PCIe card-based flash caching product with inline dedupe and demonstrating its "Project X" all-flash array, which is due to ship next year.

 EMC VFCache 1.5 included no major enhancements but had several improvements over the first version that launched in February.
 Besides adding inline deduplication for cached data, VFCache now supports VMware vMotion and the ability to use multiple cards in one server.
 EMC also added support for Micron 700 GB capacity single-level cell (SLC) PCIe cards -- more than twice the top capacity supported in the first VFCache, and an LSI Nytro WarpDrive PCIe flash mezzanine card for Cisco UCS B-series blades.